talsan/stock_news/README.md

 # Collecting Stock News History using Diffbot
-Set of processes to collect news articles for the R1000, using Diffbot's Knowledge Graph

-## Process Overview
 Leveraging [Diffbot's powerful Knowledge Graph](https://www.diffbot.com) to collect news from a pre-defined set of sources (e.g. wsj.com) and a pre-defined set of companies (Russell 1000).